Mortal/gittalk/gittalk.md

 * B^-1: Use the Hammer to insert B^-1 B after B A, then squash B A B^-1 to obtain just A, resulting in A B.

 Note that this is really just a retelling of the "splitting a commit" story from earlier, since if you squash B A together, then you obtain a commit AB that you can untangle (using revert-the-revert) to obtain A B.

+## Example: Rebasing around automatic code formatting

+Consider the case where a commit A has been merged that reformats the codebase while another developer has commit B in a branch that implements a feature by modifying some of the automatically-reformatted files.

+The developer can run the automatic formatter on the codebase after commit B and amend the commit to obtain a commit that both adds the feature and reformats all files in the same way as commit A.

+When rebasing B on top of A, git will match up the many automatic code modifications, and the ones that have not been modified as part of the feature addition will be handled automatically since both A and B make the same code edits.

+If a bit of code has been modified to add the feature, and that bit of code happened to not need any automatic reformatting, then the changes will also not lead to any conflicts.

+However, in the places where code has both been reformatted and edited to add a feature, git gives up and calls on the developer to resolve the merge conflict.
+The developer then needs to pick the feature-added version of the code in all places.

+There are a few ways to handle this situation without needing to look at merge conflict markers.

+First, the simplest case is the one in which no other code changes have been merged, and the only commit being introduced into the feature branch is the commit A that reformats all the code, and there's only a single commit on the feature branch.

+In this case, after running the automatic code formatting on the feature branch, instead of rebasing on top of A, one can use a special command to redeclare the parent of commit B to be commit A.

+To understand why this works, it's important to understand git's data model for commit objects and tree objects: a *tree* is merely a snapshot of the contents of a codebase, and a *commit* is an object that has a *tree*, a *parent* commit, a commit message, author, date and some other metadata.

+Using the command `git reset --soft X && git commit -nC @@{1}` you can update the current commit's parent to be X, whilst keeping the tree and commit metadata unchanged.
+This can completely change what the commit's diff looks like with `git show`, since the diff is computed as the diff of the parent's tree with the commit's own tree, and usually it is not a good idea to use this tool.
+However, specifically in the case of rebasing around code reformatting, this is a useful tool, since it achieves the goal of rebasing without looking at merge conflict markers.

+For this reason, it is a good idea when doing code reformatting to include the literal commands and program versions used to apply the reformatting in the commit message, so that other developers can repeat the code reformatting if needed.

+Note that, instead of using the command to modify the commit parent, there is a way to use the techniques from earlier in the article to achieve the same goal.
+First revert the reformat, then rebase on top of the revert, and finally apply the code reformatting.
+This leads to a feature branch with commits A^-1 B A, where A is the reformatting and B is the feature addition.
+By squashing the three commits down to one commit, a new commit is obtained that implements the feature on top of the reformatted codebase.

+Let's move beyond the simple case described above and consider what to do if there are several other commits merged that need to be rebased around.
+In this case, split the rebasing into three steps: First, use the normal rebase command to rebase to the parent of A. Then, use the trick above to rebase to A from the parent of A. Finally, use the normal rebase command to rebase on top of the tip of the main branch.

+Finally, let's consider the case where there are several commits on the feature branch that need to be merged.
+In many cases, the best solution can be to squash the feature branch down to a single commit, do the complicated rebase, and then resplit the feature branch to several commits afterwards.

+Alternatively, you can use the hammer to insert a pair of reformat and revert-the-reformat commits in between each commit on the branch, and squash to obtain a new sequence of commits that operate on reformatted code.